magento/merchdocs/src/magento/magento-marketplace.md

 ## Adobe Commerce Cloud

-Magento installations that are hosted on Adobe Commerce Cloud have a more complex installation process that requires a Magento development environment where the integration is tested and deployed to a staging environment before being pushed to production.
+For installations of Magento that are hosted on Adobe Commerce Cloud, Marketplace extensions can be added only from a development environment where the integration can be tested and deployed to a staging environment before being pushed to production.
 To learn more, see [Install, manage, and upgrade extensions][3].

 ## "On Premise" Magento Commerce

-Although your server might be physically located in your facility or elsewhere, we use the term _on premise_ to refer to any non-cloud installation of Magento Commerce.
-As a best practice, and regardless of hosting environment, all extensions should be installed and tested in a development environment before being pushed to production.
+Follow these steps to install your Marketplace purchases to an installation of Magento Commerce that resides on an _on premise_ server.
+Although your server might be physically located in your facility or elsewhere, the term _on premise_ refers to any non-cloud installation of Magento Commerce.
+As a best practice, extensions should be installed and tested in a development environment before being pushed to production.

-Follow these steps to install your Marketplace purchases to an installation of Magento Commerce that resides on an "on premise" server.

 1. Set up your Magento Marketplace [Access Key]({% link magento/magento-marketplace-credentials.md %}).